victormejia/angular-testing-workshop/README.md

 # Fluent Conf 2017 Workshop: Turbocharged Testing With Angular

 You've been tasked to deliver a high-quality, well-tested dashboard to track The Grid's most prominent hackers!
+We will be learning all about unit testing Angular apps.

 ![app](https://raw.githubusercontent.com/victormejia/fluent-angular-testing-workshop/master/screenshots/app-screenshot.png)